rahulgarg253/project--car-price-predictor/README.md

 # Car Price predictor
-a flask web app that predict the price of used car.
+a flask web app that predict the selling price of used car.

 it uses machine learning models such as random forest regressor,randomized searchcv .
 ## Attributes